What Is a Supportive Leadership Style?

 What Are the Qualities of a Supportive Leader?

 Three main qualities encompass a supportive leader.
-We’ve listed them out below with tips on how you can begin to incorporate them today.
+We’ve listed them below with tips on how you can begin to incorporate them today.

 Rather than taking a top-down approach, a supportive leader fosters an open and collaborative environment.
 Each workforce member has equal say in all decisions and proactively contributes to the overall success of the team and organization.
 A collaborative mindset helps teams perform five times better.